SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 What kind of messages?
 One of the main themes of the Book of Isaiah is God's judgment on his own people.
 Chapters are filled with warnings of divine punishment, including against the military.
 For example, one of the <a href="https://biblia.com/bible/nasb95/isaiah/3" target="blank">messages</a> is: "Your men shall fall by the sword and your mighty men in battle."

 So, the prophet who said “Here am I, Lord.
-Send me." foretold the destruction of his own nation's military at the hand of a foreign power.
+Send me." foretold the destruction of his own nation — and its military — at the hand of a foreign power.

 ## The Bible and political speech